 Category 2 Hurricane Sally Makes Landfall Near Alabama-Florida Line

-"This will be a long duration event," the National Weather Service office in Mobile, Ala., said.
-"Folks along the coast need to continue to hunker down and shelter this morning."

-To that, the most-liked reply came from a reader who said, "It can hurry up" — a sentiment shared by many along the Gulf Coast, who have watched Sally crawl slowly closer, bringing heavy rains long before arriving.
+"Winds have ripped at buildings and rising floodwaters forced people to their rooftops for rescue," NPR's Debbie Elliott reports from Gulf Shores, Ala.
+"The slow-moving storm dumped torrential rainfall ahead of landfall, and a storm surge more than 5 feet sent waves washing through homes in Orange Beach."

-Sally's eye made landfall near Gulf Shores, Ala., just west of the Florida border, around 5:45 a.m.
+Sally's eye made landfall near Gulf Shores, just west of the Florida border, around 5:45 a.m.
 ET, the National Hurricane Center said.
 The storm, which is creeping along at only 3 mph, will bring "catastrophic and life-threatening flooding" to parts of the north-central Gulf Coast, the agency says.

 The sun is now up and we can see some of the damage left behind in Gulf Shores.
 The pictures were taken near Hwy 59 and Beach Blvd. #HurricaneSally #Sally #alwx @FOX10News pic.twitter.com/CLtCPNWe4Z— Tyler Fingert (@TylerFingert) September 16, 2020